 Jason from Darwin (Northern Territory) has requested that we add the manufacturing details of his 1954 sedan to the list of known 1953's & 1954's on the page "Bryan's Articles of Interest".
 Jason says he purchased the car in a restored condition and has sent the following photographs:

-We are happy to welcome Club Member Bryan's "new" 1927 Chevrolet coupe.
-The little coupe was recently imported from USA West Coast and is now getting some TLC.
+Club Member Bryan's 1927 Chevrolet coupe.
+The little coupe was imported from USA West Coast and has since received some TLC.

 See the May-Jun 2014 issue of "Restored Cars" magazine which includes a feature on Aussie utes.

 The article includes photos of some of our Club Members' utes.
 Here are some of the pictures taken at the photo-shoot in February, 2013.

 These two 1931's have recently been imported in to

 Queensland from the USA.
 The blue one is a 5-passenger

 coupe - the maroon one is a 1931 coach which still

 has the original paint and upholstery.
 It has travelled